f5devcentral/volterra-workshop-10x/docs/class1/module1/lab3/lab3.rst

   .. note:: Has the default CURL been blocked ???
 WHY ???

-* Now, send a more smart and clever CURL request
+* Now, send a more customized CURL request

 .. code-block:: bash